 - Preheat oven to 350˚F. Mix together the cream of chicken soup, cream of celery soup, milk, sour cream, black pepper, and garlic powder.

-- Stir in the tuna and peas.
+- Stir in the drained tuna and frozen peas.

-- Mix together the crushed ritz crackers and melted butter.
+- Mix together the crushed Ritz crackers and melted butter.
 Sprinkle over the casserole.

 - Bake at 350˚F for 25-30 minutes, until bubbly and heated through.